ipfabric/docs/docs/IP_Fabric_GUI/reports.md

 ---
-description: The Reports section allows to download network state information as Word documents.
+description: The Reports section allows you to download network state information as Word documents.
 ---

 # Reports

 ## Overview

-The **Reports** section allows to download network state information as Word documents.
+The **Reports** section allows you to download network state information as Word documents.

 ## Network Analysis Report

-**Reports --> Network Analysis Report** documents provide an overview of the current network performance, capacity and risks.
-They also provide the technical details of the top issues in each category.
+**Reports --> Network Analysis Report** documents provide an overview of the current network performance, capacity, and risks.
+They also offer technical details of the top issues in each category.

 ![Network Analysis Report](reports/network_analysis_report.png)